X

 Oh folks, we don’t want to pick favourites — but even we’ll admit it — these are some solid questions from our listeners!

-Before we jump into the questions, click here to download Ben’s Data Dive on Better Price Point, Better Location and Better Returns or fill in the form below and we’ll send it to your email right away.
+Before we jump into the questions, click here to download Ben’s Data Dive on Better Price Point, Better Location and Better Returns.

 Questions from Kyrillos:

 3. Would you be able to run through the process of buying a property?
-Could you run through a quick, step by step process of what happens when (research, when should you get building and pest inspection etc)?
+Could you run through a quick, step by step process of what happens when (research, when should you get building and pest inspections, etc.)?

 Note 1: Looking for the link to join the Property Investors Council of Australia (PICA)?
 Learn more about their membership here!

 Note 2: Keen to watch Ben’s Data Dive on Better Price Point, Better Location and Better Returns on Investment?
-Just click here or fill in the form below to get access to it.
+Just click here to get access to it.

 Question from Cam:

-My partner and I are wanting to buy 1st home.
-We are 27 years old, have $100,000 saved and are in our 3rd year of full time employment with a combined income of $150K.
-Should we be stretching ourselves to buy in the area we love FIRST, or should we be buying an investment property and hope to build equity and use it to purchase our Principal Place of Residence down the track?
+My partner and I are wanting to buy our first home.
+We are 27 years old, have $100,000 saved and are in our 3rd year of full time employment with a combined income of $150,000.
+Should we be stretching ourselves to buy in the area we love FIRST, or should we be buying an investment property and hope to build equity and use it to purchase our Principal Place of Residence (PPOR) down the track?

 Question from Sonya: